purduesigbots/pros-docs/v5/api/c/adi.rst

 ============ =============================================================================================================
  Parameters
 ============ =============================================================================================================
- port_echo    the port connected to the yellow INPUT cable.
-This should be in port 1, 3, 5, or 7 ('A', 'C', 'E', 'G'). port_ping    the port connected to the orange OUTPUT cable.
-This should be in the next highest port following port_echo.
+ port_ping    the port connected to the orange OUTPUT cable.
+This should be in port 1, 3, 5, or 7 ('A', 'C', 'E', 'G'). port_echo    the port connected to the yellow INPUT cable.
+This should be in the next highest port following port_ping.
 ============ =============================================================================================================

 **Returns:** An `adi_ultrasonic_t`_ object to be stored and used for later calls to ultrasonic functions.